-A Phase III, Randomized, Multi-country Study to Evaluate the Lot-to-lot Consistency of GSK's Investigational RSV Maternal Vaccine and the Immune Response, Safety and Reactogenicity of RSV Maternal Vaccine When Co-administered With GSK's Quadrivalent Influenza D-QIV Vaccine in Healthy Non-pregnant Women 18-49 Years of Age.
+A Phase III Study to Assess the Lot-to-lot Consistency of GSK's Investigational RSV Maternal Vaccine and the Immune Response and Safety of RSV Maternal Vaccine When Given Alone or Co-administered With GSK's Influenza D-QIV Vaccine in Healthy Non-pregnant Women.

 Recruitment Status